The best clothing subscription boxes for 2020: Stitch Fix and its alternatives

 You might choose to subscribe to a clothing box service for a number of reasons: to spice up your closet, to avoid trying on clothes at the store, to keep from getting burned out by the brick-and-mortar retail experience or just because the ads look cool.

 But choosing the right clothing subscription box might feel overwhelming.
-A quick Google search returns dozens of subscriptions to pick from -- many of which you may not've heard of.
+A quick Google search returns dozens of subscriptions to pick from -- many of which you may not have heard of.
 Though the services ultimately work the same way, each one has its own unique features.

 Deciding on a particular service comes down to your needs, style and budget.
 The most important thing to know about any of these services is that a stylist can't read your mind.
 The more information you can provide about what you like (and don't), the better your experience will be.

-We tried several clothing subscription boxes.
-Here are the ones we liked best for 2020.
+I tried several clothing subscription boxes, and will update this as I continue to try more.
+Here are the ones I like best for 2020.

 As a Stitch Fix user, I can report a positive experience.
 I'm always excited when I get a box, which you can customize to come at whichever frequency fits your schedule and budget -- no membership fee or monthly subscription required.
 My account is linked to one of my Pinterest boards, so my stylist can get more ideas of what I like, and she always leaves a thoughtful note in my box, which is a nice personalized touch.
 The Style Cards that come with each box also show different ways to pair the pieces (and often with basic items that are probably already in your closet).
 My advice, though, is not to shell out cash on an item unless you're sure you're going to wear it often enough.